qiime2-graveyard/rfcs/README.md

   a deadline for final feedback.
 This is the last opportunity to give input on the proposal.
 Speak now or forever hold your peace.
 - `accepted`: Once accepted, the guide will merge the pull request through the GitHub interface using the squash and merge option.
+The guide is also responsible for formatting the commit message, which should be formatted as
+  follows: "RFC: new feature", where "new feature" is the title of your proposal.
 The guide will then update the RFC front matter (pull request number and contributers) and the file name number, which should be incremented from the last accepted RFC's number.

 Unfortunately, not everything goes according to plan - the following contingencies are in place for accommodating these realities.